The Why Behind Writing The Consumer Guide For Cellular Treatment

 • Reduce or eliminate our current opioid epidemic.

 to offer their patients.
-If you have come across Regenerative Medicine and stem cell therapy in your own research, as you look for a solution for your health issues, then you have probably encountered misleading or confusing claims on the internet, as well conflicting information regarding what type of stem cell therapy is truly best.
+If you have come across Integrative Orthopedics and Cellular Treatment in your own research, as you look for a solution for your health issues, then you have probably encountered misleading or confusing claims on the internet, as well conflicting information regarding what type of Cellular Treatment is truly best.

 I made the choice when I began my practice that I was not going to toe the line, deliver average outcomes for my patients, or maintain this status quo.
-Understanding stem cell therapy and the growing field of Regenerative Medicine is not an easy task.
+Understanding Cellular Treatment and the growing field of Integrative Orthopedics is not an easy task.
 I have been deeply involved in this specialty for over a decade.
 It is a full-time job to keep pace with the tremendous amount of research and technology used to deliver increasingly more specialized and sophisticated treatments with the potential for even better outcomes.

-With the rapid growth of clinics offering stem cell therapy and other Regenerative treatments in the U.S., many are using high-pressure sales, unqualified practitioners, and outdated methods as their standard operating procedure.
+With the rapid growth of clinics offering Cellular Treatment and other Regenerative treatments in the U.S., many are using high-pressure sales, unqualified practitioners, and outdated methods as their standard operating procedure.
 How can you sort through the science and find a qualified, competent, and caring professional to provide your treatment?

 You can start by reading this Consumers Guide where will teach you:

-• The basic science of stem cell therapy and other Regenerative treatments.
+• The basic science of Cellular Treatment and other Regenerative treatments.

 • How to spot red flags when searching for a practice

-• Common mistakes patients make when choosing a Regenerative Medicine practice for their treatment.
+• Common mistakes patients make when choosing a Integrative Orthopedics practice for their treatment.

 • Daily tips that we use with our patients to supercharge the body’s natural regenerative processes for better energy, health, and vitality – before and during their treatment.